 - Support and expand community mobilization and self-management among refugees and Jordanians in urban host communities; and

 - Improve access to reproductive health and HIV services.

-In the urban setting, CBSR IV and previous iterations of the program have successfully provided vulnerability criteria data for well over 200,000 Syrian and Iraqi refugee cases throughout Jordan, enabling UNHCR to provide cash assistance and other services to the most vulnerable.
-Outreach work has contributed significantly to UNHCR’s Refugee Assistance Information System (RAIS) database, allowing not only UNHCR, but all authorized agencies to access large amounts of assessment data and understand the broader refugee situation in Jordan, including the most prevalent issues and needs across multiple sectors of aid.
+In the urban setting, CBSR IV and previous iterations of the program successfully provided vulnerability criteria data for well over 200,000 Syrian and Iraqi refugee cases throughout Jordan, enabling UNHCR to provide cash assistance and other services to the most vulnerable.
+Outreach work contributed significantly to UNHCR’s Refugee Assistance Information System (RAIS) database, allowing not only UNHCR, but all authorized agencies to access large amounts of assessment data and understand the broader refugee situation in Jordan, including the most prevalent issues and needs across multiple sectors of aid.

-The program also features a community health component aimed at improving access to health services in Jordan for Iraqi and non-Syrian refugees.
+The program also featured a community health component aimed at improving access to health services in Jordan for Iraqi and non-Syrian refugees.
 During 2017, CBSR III’s Community Health Volunteers (CHVs) provided advice to beneficiaries on how to lead a healthy lifestyle, provided psychosocial support to mothers, and collected information during home visits with a greater emphasis on prenatal/postnatal/newborn care and non-communicable diseases (NCD) such as diabetes, hypertension and asthma.
-IRD/Blumont coordinates with UNHCR’s international and national health implementing partners in the project’s area of operation that assists with referrals to the Ministry of Health (MoH) or INGO clinics to receive available services.
+Blumont coordinated with UNHCR’s international and national health implementing partners in the project’s area of operation that assists with referrals to the Ministry of Health (MoH) or INGO clinics to receive available services.